de3sw2aq1/wattpad-ebook-scraper/README.md

 ## Usage

-List one or more story URLs as command line arguments
+List one or more story or chapter URLs as command line arguments.

 ```
 $ python3 scrape.py http://www.wattpad.com/story/9876543-example-story http://www.wattpad.com/story/9999999-example-story-2
 ```

-Or feed it a list of story URLs, one per line, via standard input.
+Or feed it a list of URLs, one per line, via standard input.

 ```
 $ python3 scrape.py < list_of_story_urls.txt